 Preparing Baby For Sleeping At Daycare

 Here are tips on some things you can do during the next few weeks to help preparing your baby for sleeping at daycare:

-- Visit the daycare provider (more than once) to let your baby and her get to know each other.
+2. Prepare by visiting – Visit the daycare provider (more than once) to let your baby and the provider to get to know each other.

-- At home, start training your baby to fall asleep without being held by you.
+3. Prepare at home – At home, start training your baby to fall asleep without being held by you.
 Try putting him asleep in his stroller, for example.
-That way he will still be rocked to sleep, but not in your arms.
+That way, he will still be rocked to sleep, but not in your arms.
 It’s probably easier for the daycare provider to rock a stroller while attending to the other children than to always hold your baby.

 I’m not proposing the cry-it-out method at all, especially not now when he is about to experience a huge change in life.
-Instead, if he starts crying, take him up and start the rocking again.
+Instead, if he starts crying or even seems to be discontent, take him up and start rocking again.
 Then put him down again right before he falls asleep and so on.
 Think about it as a gentle way of teaching him a new technique for falling asleep.

 These are a few things you can do to help your baby fall asleep without you.
-For more baby sleep tips make sure you check out my Baby Sleep Section.
+For more baby sleep tips make sure you check out the Baby Sleep Section.